$\delta$-invariants of Du Val del Pezzo surfaces of degree $\ge 4$: Introduction

-It is known that a smooth Fano variety admits a~K\"ahler--Einstein metric if and only if it is $K$-polystable.
-For two-dimensional Fano varieties (del Pezzo surfaces) Tian and Yau proved that a~smooth del Pezzo surface is $K$-polystable if and only if it is not a~blow up of $\mathbb{P}^2$ in one or two points (see \cite{TianYau1987,Ti90}).
-A lot of research was done for threefolds (see \cite{AbbanZhuangSeshadri,Ara+21,BelousovLoginov,CheltsovDenisovaFujita,CheltsovPark,Denisova,LTN,Liu,Malbon,XuLiu,CheltsovFujitaKishimotoOkada}).
-However, not everything is known and often the problem can be reduced to computing $\delta$-invariant of (possibly singular) del Pezzo surfaces (see \cite{Ara+21,CheltsovDenisovaFujita,CheltsovFujitaKishimotoOkada} etc). $\delta$-invariants of smooth del Pezzo surfaces have been computed in \cite{Ara+21}.
-In this article, we compute $\delta$-invariants of Du Val del Pezzo surfaces of degree $\ge 4$.
-More precisely we prove that\\ \begin{maintheorem*} Let $X$ be the Du Val del Pezzo surface of degree $\ge 4$.
+It is known that a smooth Fano variety admits a Kähler--Einstein metric if and only if it is $K$-polystable.
+In the case of two-dimensional Fano varieties (del Pezzo surfaces), Tian and Yau showed that a smooth del Pezzo surface is $K$-polystable if and only if it is not the blow-up of $\mathbb{P}^2$ at one or two points (see \cite{TianYau1987,Ti90}).
+Significant progress has been made for smooth Fano threefolds (see \cite{AbbanZhuangSeshadri, Fano21, Liu23, CheltsovFujitaKishimotoPark23, LiuZhao24, GuerreiroGiovenzanaViswanathan23, Malbon24, CheltsovPark22, BelousovLoginov24, BelousovLoginov23, CheltsovFujitaKishimotoOkada23, Denisova24, Denisova23, CheltsovDenisovaFujita24}).
+However, for Fano varieties in higher dimensions, many questions remain open.
+In several cases, the problem reduces to computing the $\delta$-invariant of (possibly singular) del Pezzo surfaces (see \cite{Fano21,CheltsovDenisovaFujita24,CheltsovFujitaKishimotoOkada23}, etc.).
+For smooth del Pezzo surfaces $\delta$-invariants were computed in \cite{Fano21}:

+\\where $S_d$ is a blowup of $\DP^2$ at $9-d$ points in general position; $S_3^1$ is $S_3$ with an Eckardt point, $S_3^2$ is $S_3$ without an Eckardt point; $S_2^1$ is $S_2$ such that the linear system $|-K_{S_2}|$ contains a tacnodal curve; $S_2^2$ is $S_2$ such that the linear system $|-K_{S_2}|$ does not contain a tacnodal curve; $S_1^1$ is $S_1$ such that the linear system $|-K_{S_1}|$ contains a cuspidal curve; $S_1^2$ is $S_1$ such that the linear system $|-K_{S_1}|$ does not contain a cuspidal curve.
+In this thesis, we compute $\delta$-invariants of singular Du Val del Pezzo surfaces.
+In this article, we compute $\delta$-invariants of Du Val del Pezzo surfaces of degree $d$ for $d\in\{4,5,6,7,8\}$. \begin{maintheorem*} Let $X$ be a singular del Pezzo surface of degree $d$ where $d\in\{4,5,6,7,8\}$.
 Then the $\delta$-invariant of $X$ is uniquely determined by the degree of $X$, the number of lines on $X$, and the type of singularities on $X$ which is given in the following table:\\

 \\ \end{maintheorem*}